 Nail abnormalities are when nails appear with differences in color, shape, texture, or thickness of fingernails or toenails.
 These problems may include discoloration, raised ridges on nails, pitting of the nail beds, brittle nails, or streaks/spots on the nails.

 Abnormalities of the nail are often caused by skin disease and infection, but they can also be a side effect of general medical conditions.
 Nail abnormalities may arise after injury to the area, after illness, or due to malnutrition.
 Older persons are more susceptible to nail abnormalities.
-Chronic picking of the nails or nail polish use can cause issues.
+Chronic picking of the nails or nail polish use can also cause issues.

 It is also possible to have a fungal or bacterial infection in the nails.